POCKET COMPASSES (cont'd)

 Scoutism

-Youth organisations like Girl and Boy Scouts have always been a good market for compass manufacturers which designed especially for them simple instruments although some reach the same precision level than military compasses.
-The manufaturers represented here SILVA, TaylorKröplin, Collignon-Houlliot (see also Mle 1922), Busch, U.S. Gauge.
+Youth organisations like Girl and Boy Scouts have always been a good market for compass manufacturers which designed especially for them simple instruments although some reach the same precision level than military marching compasses.
+The manufacturers represented in this museum are Barker, SILVA, TaylorKröplin, Collignon-Houlliot (s. a.
+Mle 1922), Busch, U.S. Gauge.

-A special mention should be made of the trail-blazer wrist compass made by US-Gauge.
+A special mention should be made of the Trail-Blazer dubbed wrist compass, the Pathfinder and the sun watches.

 Picture at r.: Pocket compass made by Collignon-Houlliot especially for the Jamboree in 1947 (click for enlarged view).